brucewayne0011/phonon-app/README.md

 ## Contributing

-Open a PR targeting the `master` branch.
+Pick up an unassigned ticket from the issues on this repo, do your work on a new branch, then open a PR targeting the `master` branch.